strimzi/strimzi.github.io/_posts/2026-01-14-server-side-apply-in-strimzi.md

 * `Ingress`
 * `ConfigMap`

-These resources were identified as the most problematic based on GitHub issues, community discussions, and feedback from users on our Slack channels.
+These resources were identified as the most problematic based on GitHub issues, community discussions, and feedback from users on the Strimzi community Slack channels.
 To minimize risk and avoid unexpected behavior, switching to Server-Side Apply is gated behind a feature gate called `ServerSideApplyPhase1`.

 When this feature gate is enabled, the Cluster Operator uses SSA only for these resources, applying changes declaratively instead of rebuilding the entire resource from scratch.